awsdocs/amazon-cloudwatch-user-guide/doc_source/iam-identity-based-access-control-cw.md

 ### Example 1: Allow User Full Access to CloudWatch<a name="full-access-example-cw"></a>

-The following policy allows a user to access all CloudWatch actions, CloudWatch Logs actions, Amazon SNS actions, and read\-only access to Auto Scaling\.
+The following policy allows a user to access all CloudWatch actions, CloudWatch Logs actions, Amazon SNS actions, and read\-only access to Amazon EC2 Auto Scaling\.

 ```
 {